 Vice Provost for Academic Programs and Associate Professor of Epidemiology at the Mailman School of Public Health

-Prior to this role, Jen worked in the Department of Medicine at Columbia University Medical Center, where she was responsible for the processes for faculty promotion and tenure as well as managing faculty mentorship programs.
+Prior to this role, Jen worked in the Department of Medicine at Columbia University Irving Medical Center, where she was responsible for the processes for faculty promotion and tenure as well as managing faculty mentorship programs.
 Before joining Columbia, Jen served as an HR manager at a digital publishing startup and had a ten-year career teaching secondary English in New York and San Diego.

-Ira Katznelson is the interim provost of Columbia University, as well as the Ruggles Professor of Political Science and History and Deputy Director of Columbia World Projects.
+Ira Katznelson is the Interim Provost of Columbia University, as well as the Ruggles Professor of Political Science and History and Deputy Director of Columbia World Projects.

 Dr. Mitchell serves as the Vice Provost for Faculty Advancement for Columbia University in the City of New York and Professor of Dental Medicine at the Columbia University Irving Medical Center.
 In his role as Vice Provost, he is responsible for leading the University’s ongoing commitment to attract, advance, and retain a diverse faculty.

 David B. Austell is the Associate Provost and Director of the International Students and Scholars Office at Columbia University in New York City.